• Skip to primary navigation

 Why I Withdraw Crypto from Binance to Coins.ph?

 Withdrawing crypto from Binance to Coins.ph is not the only option in taking out your crypto from Binance.
-One of the most common ways is to sell your crypto via P2P on Binance and get your Philippine Peso via GCash, PayMaya or any other approved payment methods.
+One of the most common ways is to sell your crypto via P2P on Binance and get your Philippine Peso via GCash, PayMaya, or any other approved payment method.

-I’m not keen (yet) on selling crypto on P2P that’s why for the time being, I withdraw my crypto from Binance to Coins.ph.
+I’m not keen (yet) on selling crypto on P2P that’s why for the time being, I am withdrawing my crypto from Binance to Coins.ph.

 Coins.ph is also not the only wallet/exchange in the Philippines where you can transfer your crypto from Binance.
 However, it’s the only one that I have an account with.